A recent article authored by a national legal publication prominently notes a fundamental point concerning marital dissolution.

 And that is this: “Every divorce is different.”

-We underscore that truth on our family law website at the Illinois Law Office of Jamie Mitchell, LLC.
+We underscore that truth on our family law website at the Illinois Law Office of Mitchell Highlander, LLC, LLC.
 We stress therein the “unique circumstances” central to the ending of any marriage.
 We also note that, “Divorce is hard,” often rendered comparatively so by the level of conflict that features in any given case.

 The above-cited National Law Review article echoes that point.
 And, it additionally stresses that family law-linked input from one or more expert witnesses might be warranted if things get particularly complex or contentious.